ziporah/Marlin/README.md

 1. Download or clone this [repo](https://github.com/davidtgbe/Marlin/archive/bugfix-2.0.x.zip).
 Ensure you build the firmware with **latest sources**, as firmware.srec file will not be built with older sources.

+2. You have two options to configure your own Marlin build:
+   a) Use [EasyConfig](https://github.com/davidtgbe/Marlin/blob/bugfix-2.0.x/Marlin/EasyConfig.h) for a simple configuration experience (recommended for beginners).
+Make sure you read the whole file carefully.
-2. Make sure to modify your config.h and config_adv.h according to your ET4/5 model (ET4, ET5, ET4 PRO, ET4+, ...) or you can also use [EasyConfig](https://github.com/davidtgbe/Marlin/blob/bugfix-2.0.x/Marlin/EasyConfig.h) for a simple configuration experience.
+   b) Configure your build from scratch.Make sure to modify your config.h and config_adv.h according to your ET4/5 model (ET4, ET5, ET4 PRO, ET4+, ...)
     - Settings as driver model (A4988/TMC2208), Z endstop position (UP/DOWN), TFT resolution, XYZ size, homming offsets, auto bed levelling sensor, etc, need to be defined according to your model.
     - Provided configuration.h and configuration_adv.h files correspond to a regular ET4/TMC2208 model with attachable bed levelling sensor.
     - Fine tunning could be needed (e.g. XYZE [steps](https://marlinfw.org/docs/gcode/M092.html) or offsets, Jerks, JD, LA, etc).